taikoxyz/taiko-mono/packages/protocol/docs/batch_auction_design.md

 ## Solution Proposal #2: Staking-Based Mechanism

+> Inspired by Brecht's initial staing idea and recent questions.

 A foundational concept is to permit provers to stake Taiko tokens and limit block-proving eligibility to the top 100 stakeholders.
 The prover weight would be directly proportional to the number of tokens staked.
 In the event of a failure to prove blocks, a fraction of the staked tokens would be burnt as a penalty mechanism.

 Upon block proposal, a deterministically random number (e.g., `keccak(parent_hash, block_id)`) is employed to select a prover.
 This selection process would be highly cost-efficient on-chain, as it would only be executed once per block.